On Approximations of Data-Driven Chance Constrained Programs over Wasserstein Balls: Introduction

-This paper complements the literature with the following two contributions. \begin{enumerate}[leftmargin=*, labelindent=16pt] \item We show that the CVaR offers a tight convex approximation to certain disjunctive constraints underlying the reformulations of Propositions~\ref{prop:individual cc} and~\ref{prop:joint cc}.
-This provides a theoretical justification for the popularity of this approximation scheme. \item We also show that the CVaR approximation admits an intuitive interpretation: it accounts for transportation \emph{savings} alongside the transportation costs in the computation of the Wasserstein distance.
-This complements existing interpretations of chance constraints over Wasserstein balls based on the CVaR (see, \emph{e.g.}, \citealt{ho2022adversarial, xie2021distributionally}). \item We show that both the CVaR and Bonferroni approximations may deliver solutions that are severely inferior to the optimal solution of problem~\eqref{prob:cc general} in data-driven settings.
-In addition, these two approximation schemes are generally incomparable with each other.
-This contrasts earlier results for moment ambiguity sets, where the CVaR approximation is known to outperform the Bonferroni approximation under optimally chosen scaling factors. \end{enumerate}
+This paper complements the literature with the following three contributions. \begin{enumerate}[leftmargin=*, labelindent=16pt] \item We show that the CVaR offers a tight convex approximation to certain disjunctive constraints underlying the reformulations of Propositions~\ref{prop:individual cc} and~\ref{prop:joint cc}.
+This provides a theoretical justification for the popularity of this approximation scheme. \item We show that the CVaR approximation admits an intuitive interpretation: it accounts for transportation \emph{savings} alongside the transportation costs in the computation of the Wasserstein distance.
+This complements existing interpretations of chance constraints over Wasserstein balls based on the CVaR (see, \emph{e.g.}, \citealt{xie2021distributionally, ho2022adversarial}). \item We show that the CVaR, Bonferroni and ALSO-X approximations may result in solutions that are severely suboptimal, and that these three approximation schemes are generally incomparable with each other.
+This contrasts earlier results for moment ambiguity sets, where the CVaR approximation is known to outperform the Bonferroni approximation under optimally chosen scaling factors, and for type-$\infty$ Wasserstein balls, where the ALSO-X approximation has been shown to be tighter than the CVaR approximation. \end{enumerate}